okfn/opendatasurvey/docs/index.md

 #### Who's running this?

-This site and the Open Data Census platform is run by [Open Knowledge International][okf].
+This site and the Open Data Census platform is run by [Open Knowledge Foundation][okf].
 Each individual census is run by its specific team and community who are responsible for its content, methodology and validity.

 #### This is great!
 Can I make a donation?

-Open Knowledge International is a non-profit and we appreciate any and all donations.
+Open Knowledge Foundation is a non-profit and we appreciate any and all donations.
 Support the running of censuses by donating now via Paypal!

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post">
 <input type="hidden" name="cmd" value="_s-xclick" />